rich710se/ROOT/homeassistant/confusing_ha_terms.md

 ## Integrations

-_Flavore with sparkels and rainbows._
+_Flavor with sparkels and rainbows._

 Integrations allow you to add additional functions/data to your Home Assistant installation.
 **Every** Installation of Home Assistant have integrations, this is the things you add to your `configuration.yaml` and/or in the UI of Home Assistant under "Integrations"